Dennis Hauger: Formula One

 In September 2017, Hauger was named as one of four new signings to the Red Bull Junior Team.
 He was announced as one of four reserve drivers for the Red Bull Racing Formula One team in 2023.
+In October 2023, Hauger announced that he would split with Red Bull following the end of 2023 after six years with the team.
+Speaking about his departure, Hauger revealed that he would not be retained as early as July and accepted "the brutal nature of such decisions".